AlphaGergedan/Towards-Soft-Error-Resilience-in-SWE-with-Teampi/README.md

 We try to improve this naive method with the following techniques.

-### Method 2 | Soft Error Detection Using Hashes ###
+### Method 2 | Soft Error Detection Using Hashes (Hashes) ###
-In this method we provide soft error detection by running the application redundantly twice.
-We hash the 'tasks' computed by the replicas of 2 Teams and share the hashes across them.
+In this method we provide soft error detection by employing process replication using 2 TeaMPI teams.
+We hash the 'tasks' computed by the replicas and share the hashes across them.
 This can provide an early SDC detection, however it cannot correct the soft errors.
-For soft resilience an additional run is required, or this method can be extended to work with 3 Teams with a voting mechanism.
+For soft error resilience an additional run is required, or this method can be extended to work with 3 Teams again with a voting mechanism.

 We use `std::hash` for better performance.
 According to